-It takes more time to plan the pantry system initially and replace convenience foods with meals you cook from scratch.
+It takes more time to plan the pantry system of meal planning initially and replace convenience foods with meals you cook from scratch.

 Your body will detox as you replace convenience food with less chemical alternatives — which will give you food cravings.

 The initial investment in bulk bags and storage containers is higher than doing what you’re doing now.